 So, Failure is Feedback!

 The fact of the matter is most of the people you see in Forbes’ list of richest people in the world had to take enormous risks to get there.
 That almost always means a lot of failing.
-I know it’s easy to put on tag on the rich and say: They had it easy.
+I know it’s easy to put on a tag on the rich and say: They had it easy.
 It’s their parents.
 They were lucky.
 It’s probably secret societies or reincarnation.
 Or maybe alien control.

 You can find a dozen reasons to internalize somebody else’s success as ‘luck’ or ‘special access to information’.
 The reality is 73 out of the first 100 billionaires in the world are self-made.
 That’s a Bloomberg fact.
 There’s no conspiracy going on.
-They just work harder than you did.
+They just work harder than you do.

 Those self-made billionaires simply applied some core, fundamental knowledge everybody else has access to.
 They did what everyone only read about.
 But knowing and doing are very different things.
 Failure and success are very similar in that they’re both spiral staircases.
-Once you get on, inertia keeps you going, and adds some dizziness to the process.
+Once you get on, inertia keeps you going and adds some dizziness to the process.
 Stop failure’s spiral by seeing it as feedback or you’re going to go deeper and eventually crash and burn.